Here are some important questions when choosing a Roofer.

 A: Your insurance company is responsible for paying the appropriate market value for the same type/quality roof that you currently have.

 At Buford General Contractors, our experienced representatives may request your insurance settlement paperwork to make sure that the adjuster has included all the damaged property, and has paid you accordingly.
 Buford General Contractors representatives will go over your estimate thoroughly with you, line by line, to answer any questions you may have.
 Remember: The lowest bidder does not mean quality workmanship or the “best deal.”
 Most often, you truly do get what you pay for, and, down the road, if your roof begins to have issues and your roofing contractor is nowhere to be found, how will you feel?
 Happily, this can be avoided by choosing the right contractor.

 Q: Can you help me with the insurance claim process?

-Our licensed representatives will work with your insurance company to get you the appropriate amount of money to replace not only your damaged roof itself, but any other items that may be damaged on your property, as well.
+Our representatives will work with your insurance company to get you the appropriate amount of money to replace not only your damaged roof itself, but any other items that may be damaged on your property, as well.
 Examples: gutters, skylights, fences, windows, window screens, chimney caps, drywall and painting — both exterior and interior.

 Q: Should I pay a contractor any money up front?